February 22, 2025

 8:00 am – 4:30 pm, Hawai’i Convention Center

 WAO’s 7th Annual Micronesian Youth Summit (MYS) brings together youth of Micronesian descent in Hawai’i and the U.S (Marshallese, Palauan, Pohnpeian, Chuukese, Kosraean, Yapese, Remathau, Chamorro, Refaluwasch, Gilbertese, Nauruans, etc.) regardless of their citizenship to engage in activities aimed preparing them for college success, career development, community engagement, and solidarity readiness.
-We invite you to scroll down below to check out 4 pillars of MYS, the history of our movement, program schedule, meet the speakers, view our sessions, and celebrations.
+The MYS2025 Planning Committee invites you to scroll down below to check out 4 pillars of MYS, the history of our movement, program schedule, meet the speakers, view our sessions, and celebrations.

 OUR FOUR PILLARS OF NAVIGATING SUCCESS